-A Clinically Integrated Network is a collaborative system of care that brings together hospitals, their employed physicians, physicians in private practice, specialty care facilities and a variety of health care professionals.
-Working together, these health care partners develop ongoing programs to improve the quality and delivery of health care services to patients, leading to higher quality, greater efficiency in care delivery, and cost savings.
+A Clinically Integrated Network is a collaborative system of care that brings together hospitals, their employed physicians, physicians in private practice, specialty care facilities and a variety of other health care professionals.
+Working together, these health care partners develop ongoing programs to improve the quality and delivery of health care services to patients, leading to higher quality, greater efficiency in care delivery and cost savings.
 Through the Clinically Integrated Network the care team coordinates care across the continuum of affiliated caregivers, including employed, contracted and partnered community physicians.

 A Clinically Integrated Network implements evidence-based clinical protocols designed to enhance patient outcomes; establish a meaningful set of quality measures to review clinical care and improve clinical performance; achieve efficiencies in the delivery of care; and partner with insurance providers to develop contracts that drive measurable clinical improvement and add value to patients.

 What are the characteristics of effective Clinically Integrated Networks?